-For more information about using MyID Desktop workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop or Self-Service App workflows.
+For more information about using MyID Desktop workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows.

 To activate a device:

 You can also view a device from any form that contains a link to the device.